Only eight rugby league players have been granted it.

 But former Broncos stars insist there should be a ninth...Ipswich and Broncos legend Allan Langer.

-The Immortals concept is owned by Rugby League Week (RLW) magazine.
+The Immortals concept was owned by Rugby League Week (RLW) magazine.

 When Andrew Johns was made the eighth Immortal in 2012 a panel of 17 esteemed judges, including the four other surviving Immortals and luminaries such as Broncos coach Wayne Bennett, former first grade coach and author Roy Masters and Channel Nine commentator Ray Warren, cast their votes.

-RLW editor-in-chief Martin Lenehan told the QT that Langer was on a list of 10 players considered in 2012 and was by no means out of the running to be made an Immortal in the future.
+Former RLW editor-in-chief Martin Lenehan told the QT in 2015 that Langer was on a list of 10 players considered in 2012 and was by no means out of the running to be made an Immortal in the future.

-When they do, former Broncos Ben and Shane Walker and Gene Miles have no doubt who should get the gong.
+When they do, former Broncos Ben and Shane Walker have no doubt who should get the gong.

 "Alfie should be more than in the mix.
 I can't understand why he wouldn't be an Immortal," Ben Walker said.